tifish/HellDivers2OneKeyStratagem/README.md

-# HellDivers2OneKeyStratagem
+# Helldivers 2 One Key Stratagem

-A HellDivers 2 game helper.
+A Helldivers 2 game helper.
 You can call stragagems with voice or hotkeys.

 ## 中文